 Another summer went by and it grew big and luscious and green.
 But no blooms!

 I didn’t push any pennies in the soil to help it along.
 By then I knew it was all about aluminum and pH and all that kind of stuff.
 I planted other hydrangeas, one, Nikko Blue, a very old fashioned, powder blue, thrived on the other side of the house.
 It grew like bonkers.
-I kept adding different varieties – some oakleafs and lacecaps and limelights all did well.
+I kept adding different varieties – some oakleafs and lacecaps and limelights, which all did well.
 One way or another I was determined that some type of hydrangeas would grow on my property!
 These other hydrangeas showed off, pushing forth in panicles, round puff balls and dainty lacecaps.
 All except mom’s funeral hydrangea.

 Geesh.
 Had I planted “mom’s” hydrangeas in the wrong spot?

 My answer arrived in the third year, when mom’s gardening spirit and inspiration shouted in profuse young limes and teenage blues!
-Here’s the photo of mom’s original pink funeral flowers on its first rebloom, three years later.
+Here’s a photo of mom’s original pink funeral flowers on its first rebloom, three years later.